Custom Animations#

 The engine will now process and retarget all selected animations, creating new copies in your package folder that are compatible with the HELIX skeleton.

-With your animations successfully adapted and moved to your package folder, you can make final adjustments and "cook" the final .pak file.
+With your animations successfully adapted and moved to your package folder, you can make final adjustments and upload your package to vault.

-- Open the animation assets inside your package folder (e.g., Content/Addon_MyFirstAnimationPack).
+Open the final animation assets inside your package folder (e.g., Plugins/MyAnimationPackage).

 - Enable/Disable Root Motion.